alexeytopolnitskiy/AramcoUpstreamSolutions/README.md

 # AramcoUpstreamSolutions
 ## Team: Make Bit Drill Again
-This a repo of solutions from Aramco Upstream Solutions.
+This a repo of solutions from Aramco Upstream Solutions Hackathon.